Gulf War Veteran Disability Benefits

 Additionally, if a claim does not include evidence of medical treatment for a pattern of symptoms that constitute a disability, and the only significant evidence is a layman’s statement describing the disabling symptoms, the VA will request that the vet undergo a medical examination.

 In addition to helping you obtain service records and existing medical records, we can help you obtain updated medical opinions or exams if needed.
-Our veterans’ disability attorneys know the VA and its requirements for approving disability claims.
+Our veterans’ disability advocates know the VA and its requirements for approving disability claims.
 We have medical community contacts who understand illnesses common to Gulf War veterans and can assist with satisfying the VA’s requirements for an approvable claim, as well.

 We’ll Navigate the VA Gulf War Benefits Bureaucracy for You